SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

     <img src="../images/dual_traj.gif">
   </p>

-  This example only require an instance of the *CommandServer* and can be executed as shown below:
+This example only requires an instance of the *CommandServer* and can be executed as shown below:

   ```bash
   # type in a new terminal